 Abel & Cole drivers each deliver up to 100 organic food boxes in one day.
 When you think about it, that could save 100 separate car journeys to the supermarket.
 And what about the savings in food air miles?
 Abel & Cole sources scrumptious fruit, veggies and a lot of other organic produce from local farms – meaning they're not being flown half way around the world in a plane spewing out nasty climate-change emissions.

-Organic food is kind to the soil
+Kind to the soil

 Supermarkets demand lots of food at low prices.
 They may also place aesthetic demands on farmers, resulting in perfectly-fine-to-eat, but wonky or blemished, fruit and veg going to waste.